updated April 2022

 As a consumer it can be the bane of our existence.
 It fills our inbox and slows down our day.
 It is also an excellent source of procrastination.

-As online business owners, we rely on email to build lists, communicate with followers and share content.
+As online business owners, we rely on email marketing automations and newsletters to build lists, communicate with followers and share content.
 But in order to get people to read what we write, we have to respect that our readers are busy.
 We need to earn the right to be in their inbox.

 There are two types of emails in the world.
-Autoresponders and broadcasts.
-Used effectively, they earn you the right to appear in in boxes around the world, build your list and make your clients raving fans.
+Email autoresponder sequences and broadcast emails.
+Used effectively, they earn you the right to appear in in-boxes around the world, build your email list and make your clients raving fans.
 And email service providers like ActiveCampaign, Aweber & Mailerlite make the technology piece of seeing up such email sequences a piece of cake.

-An autoresponder is an email that goes out automatically.
+An email autoresponder is an email that goes out automatically.
 The date it goes out is triggered by either an action or some amount of elapsed time.
-If you’ve opted in for a lead magnet or bought a course and immediately got an email thanking you for your purchase, that was an autoresponder.
+If you’ve opted in for a lead magnet or bought a course and immediately got an email automation thanking you for your purchase, that was an autoresponder.
 It responded automatically when you checked out.

-Many online marketers follow that email up with another the next day.
+Many online marketers follow that email autoresponder up with another the next day.
 This one makes sure you received your product links and gives you more information about the course.
 You may get three or four automatically delivered emails over the course of the next week or two encouraging you to use the program, leave comments and ask questions.
 Those emails are triggered by the fact you bought something.
 No one is at their computer sending them to you.
 They go out automatically every few days to people who bought a product or service.
 Once you have two or more automated emails strung together, they form an email sequence.z